vanhoofmaarten/prism/test-harness/README.md

 * 1 test per file, we do not support multiple splitting.
 * Be precise with the separators.
 They shuold be 4 *before* **AND** *after* the word. `====`
-* The 4 keywords are `test,spec,server,command,expect`, nothing else at the moment
+* The 4 keywords are `test,spec,server,command,expect,expect-loose`, nothing else at the moment
 * You can run all the tests on the same port `4010`, but you can also choose another one
 * The `curl` command does not support piping stuff into other tools; so if you're trying to be cool and do `curl | grep`, well maybe next time.